msscars/webhookingester/README.md

 ## Local Development

 - make changes
-- ensure minikube is running
+- ensure minikube is running `minikube start`
 - `cd {root}`
 - run `./deploy.sh` this will build the docker images and load these into minikube
 - tear down by `helm uninstall moscars-webhookingester`